General Terms And Conditions

 General Terms and Conditions (the “Terms”)

 1.1.
-“Aggregate Data” means data that may include Client Data but does not identify Client.
+“Aggregate Data” means data that may include Customer Data but does not identify Customer.

 1.2.
-“Client Data” means any electronic data and content that is provided by Client or third-party providers of data to Rupert in the course of Client using the Service.
+“Customer Data” means any electronic data and content that is provided by Customer or third-party providers of data to Rupert in the course of Customer using the Service.

 1.3.
 “Documentation” means standard user documentation for the Service that is made generally available by Rupert to its Service users and which is displayed by Rupert online on its customer zone, as updated from time-to-time.